OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

     ```

     > [!NOTE]
     > Leave the trailing `/` from the end of the URL when you use it in the `builder.WithOrigins` method.
 For example, it should appear similar to `https://localhost:44000`.
-Otherwise you will get a CORS error at runtime.
+Otherwise, you'll get a CORS error at runtime.

 1. Add the following field to the `Startup` class.